 William Kamkwamba is a Malawian inventor, born in 1987, who became famous worldwide at age 14, for building a windmill out of junk to generate electricity in his village.
 His story is narrated in the book The Boy Who Harnessed the Wind that he co-authored with journalist Bryan Mealer.

-William Kamkwamba was forced to drop out of school because his parents who are farmers could not afford the $80 school fees following a drought in Malawi.
+William Kamkwamba was forced to drop out of school because his parents could no longer afford the tuition fees following a drought in Malawi.
 Undeterred, the young boy decided to learn by himself.
-He went to a local library that was funded by USAID.
-He then realized that he was fascinated by science.
+He went to a local library and realised that he was fascinated by science.

-One day, he found a book in which he saw the picture of a windmill and realized that the windmill could make electricity and help pump water.
-He thought the device could be a defense against hunger in his village.
-So he decided he could also build one just by looking at the figures and pictures because the book was not about building a windmill.
-He figured out by himself how to make one.
+One day he found a book in which he saw a picture of a windmill and thought that the windmill could generate electricity and help pump water.
+He decided he could build one just by looking at the figures and pictures.
+He finally figured out by himself how to make one.

 He made a turbine from spare bicycle parts, a tractor fan blade and an old shock absorber.
 He then produced windmill blades from plastic pipes, flattened by heating them over a fire.
 He sometimes experienced a few electric shocks while climbing the windmill.